raspberrypilearning/ML-image-detection-starter/en/step_3.md

 --- /task ---

 --- task ---
-Paste the URL that you copied from the Teachable Machine in the previous step into the `Use Model`{:class="block3extensions"} block at the top of the menu:
+Paste the URL that you copied from the Teachable Machine in the previous step into the `use model`{:class="block3extensions"} block at the top of the `Teachable Machine`{:class="block3extensions"} blocks menu:
 ![Teachable Machine Menu Icon](images/usemodelblock.png)

-This will direct Scratch to access the model we just created and stored on the cloud, so it can detect **your** images.
+This will direct Scratch to access the model that you just created and stored on the cloud, so that it can detect **your** images.

 --- /task ---

 --- task ---

-Add the updated `Use Model`{:class="block3extensions"} block, along with a `when green flag clicked`{:class="block3events"} block to your workspace.
+Add the updated `use model`{:class="block3extensions"} block, along with a `when green flag clicked`{:class="block3events"} block, to the Code area.
 ![Script blocks 1](images/script1.png)

 --- /task ---

-This means that when we start our program, Scratch will immediately access your model from where it is stored.
+This means that when you start your program, Scratch will immediately access your model from where it is stored.
 This takes a little time to initiate the first time you use it, so be patient when you run your project later.

 --- task ---

-Now add a `turn video on`{:class="block3extensions"} block to make sure your camera can detect things, and a `set video transparency to`{:class="block3extensions"}`0` block so that the picture it provides is as clear as possible:
+Now add a `turn video on`{:class="block3extensions"} block to make sure that your camera can detect things, and a `set video transparency to`{:class="block3extensions"}`0` block so that the picture that it provides is as clear as possible:
 ![Script blocks 2](images/script2.png)

 --- /task ---

 --- task ---

-Click the green flag to instantiate your model and check to see if the camera is working.
+Click on the green flag to instantiate your model and check to see if the camera is working.

 --- /task ---

-Now we need to create the script that will detect our two different classes, using the model we have just linked.
+Now you need to create the script that will detect your two different classes, using the model that you have just linked.

 --- task ---

-Drag a `When model detects`{:class="block3extensions"} block into your workspace and choose the first class name from the dropdown.
-In my example, it is ```hotdog```.
+Drag a `when model detects`{:class="block3extensions"} block into the Code area and choose the name of your first class in the drop-down menu.
+In this example, it is `hotdog`{:class="block3extensions"}.
 ![Script blocks 3](images/script3.png)
 --- /task ---

 --- task ---

-Drag a `say`{:class="block3looks"} block into your workspace and add a message that will indicate what is detected.
+Drag a `say`{:class="block3looks"} block into the Code area and add a message that will say what is detected.
 ![Script blocks 4](images/script4.png)

 --- /task ---

 --- task ---

-Repeat the above step, for your alternate class.
-In my example, it is ```nothotdog```.
+Repeat the above step for your second class.
+In this example, it is `nothotdog`{:class="block3extensions"}.
 ![Script blocks 5](images/script5.png)

 --- /task ---